 The School of Nursing realizes nurses have to balance their professional development and licensure requirements with very hectic work schedules.
-As a result, the School continues to expand its enduring continuing nursing education offerings.
+As a result, the School continues to expand its enduring nursing continuing professional development (NCPD) activities.

-These self-paced educational activities are designed to be flexible, and participants can balance their completion with their schedules.
-Nurses receive a personalized continuing education certificate when they successfully complete a learning activity.
-Participants must review the activity’s content, complete all required post-test, and evaluation tools.
+These self-paced professional development activities are designed to be flexible, so participants can balance activity completion with their schedules.
+Participants receive a personalized nursing continuing professional development certificate after they successfully complete all the requirements for the specific learning activity taken.

 Review our current list of enduring activities below.
 Each includes a full description and registration information.